rjdbcm/woma/QQ.md

 Every WEEP must be formalized in FORMAL.txt using Attempto Controlled English.

 ## WEEP3 12-Oct-2021 WEEP2 SUPERSEDED
-Every WEEP will be here from now on.
+~~Every WEEP must be formalized in FORMAL.txt using Attempto Controlled English.~~ Every WEEP will be here from now on.

 ## WEEP4 12-Oct-2021 WEEP1 SUPERSEDED